Maximizing Hypertrophy: Unilateral vs Bilateral Exercises

 What are unilateral exercises?

-Unilateral exercises are those that involve working one side of the body at a time, such as single-leg lunges or single-arm dumbbell presses.
-These exercises can help to address muscle imbalances and improve stability.
+Unilateral exercises train one side of the body at a time—examples include single-leg lunges or single-arm dumbbell presses.
+They are critical for overcoming muscle imbalances and developing stability and coordination.

 What are bilateral exercises?